bisq-network/bisq/docs/build.md

    javac -version
    ```

-If your Java version is not 11, check out scripts in the [scripts](../scripts) directory (or online at https://github.com/bisq-network/bisq/tree/master/scripts).
+If you do not have JDK 11 installed, check out scripts in the [scripts](../scripts) directory or download it manually from https://jdk.java.net/archive/.

 ## Running Bisq